datacamp/authoring/docs/courses/design/brainstorming-datasets.md

 Here are a few data sources to get you started.

+- DataCamp can provide access to the datasets curated by [ThinkNum](https://www.thinknum.com).
+Ask your Curriculum Lead for details.

 - For small, reasonably clean datasets, [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) tables are excellent.

 - There are also many R packages that contain datasets.
 You can generate a list of CRAN packages that contain datasets using [`finddatasetpkgs`](https://github.com/datacamp/finddatasetpkgs)`::get_dataset_pkgs()`.
 Bioconductor has [its own list](https://bioconductor.org/packages/release/BiocViews.html#___ExperimentData).